Award-Winning Sales Representative

 These are uncertain times.
 My crystal ball has a few Covid crack, but here is my two cent's worth:

-I see storm clouds for real estate for the rest of 2022 with gradual clearing in 2023.
-More precisely, for the next 6 months, we shall see a shift to a Buyer's Market.
-After this initial correction, there will likely be a rebound to a Balanced Market by early Spring 2023, with modest, single-digit price appreciation and business as usual.
-In my view, a correction is more likely than a total collapse, Why?
+I see storm clouds for real estate with gradual clearing by late 2023.
+It will likely be a sober Buyer's Market, followed by a recovery to a Balanced Market in 2023, with modest, single-digit price appreciation.
+In my view, a correction is more likely than a total collapse.
+Why?

 It is also reasonable to assume that consumers will adjust psychologically to increased borrowing costs and modify spending priorities.
 We adapt.
 Ask anyone who survived a 16% mortgage in the 1980's.
 A high interest rate is like hanging, you get used to it!

-In summary, I see a short term decline, but eventual recovery next year.
+In summary, I see a short-term decline, but eventual recovery.
+There will be challenges for Sellers, but opportunities for Buyers.
 The rebound could be sooner if interest rates stabilize.
 Consider that the last major real estate correction in 2008 only lasted six months.
 For the near future. sales and prices may swoon, but like Lazarus, real estate will rise again soon.
 It always does.

 FOOTNOTE: Two wild cards in my forecast are another deadly wave of Covid or a recession.
-Either factor could collapse real estate sales in 2023 with a seismic thud.
+Either factor could crush real estate sales in 2023.
 Fingers crossed.

 AFFORDABILITY CRISIS CRUSHING BUYERS